phoscoder/wa-cloud-api/README.md

 ![npm](https://img.shields.io/npm/dw/@phoscoder/whatsapp-cloud-api)

-Unofficial javascript wrapper to [WhatsApp Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api).
+Unofficial Javascript wrapper to [WhatsApp Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api).
 It was first ported from [heyoo](https://github.com/Neurotech-HQ/heyoo) but now I will be maintaining it and adding more features.

 ## Features supported